Fertur-Travel

 Daily visitor Limits and ticket availability for Machu Picchu

-The maximum number of visitors per day was increased in July 2022 to 5,044 people then lowered the following month to 4,044.
 One thousand of those tickets are available for sale daily, in person in Machupicchu Pueblo (Aguas Calientes), the town below Machu Picchu.
 They are sold on a first-come-first-serve basis and can only be purchased one day in advance of entry.
 However, we highly recommend that you purchase your tickets well in advance of your trip.

-Machu Picchu Guide Mandatory
+Is a Machu Picchu Guide Mandatory?

 Visitors must be accompanied by a certified guide*, either in private or in small groups, to enter the sanctuary and tour one of four established routes.
 In addition, visitors can choose ahead of time to purchase entry tickets to climb Machu Picchu Mountain, Huchuypicchu Mountain or the iconic peak of Huayna Picchu.